How to Choose the Best Garage Door Opener

 AC garage door opener’s motor is an electric motor that run on alternating current (AC) electricity.
 There are two types of AC motors: induction motors and synchronous motors.
 AC garage door openers are powered by mainly induction motors.

-Garage door openers that are powered by AC motors are relatively simple to construct and manufacture, therefore, they are more affodrable and attractive to consumers price wise.
-They are known for their durability and the ability to operate at higher speeds, as well as operate heavy garage doors effectively.
+Garage door openers that are powered by AC motors are relatively simple to construct and manufacture, therefore, they are more affordable and attractive to consumers price wise.
+They are known for their durability and ability to operate heavy garage doors effectively.

 DC Motors